thienduchuutran/backend-newbie-project/README.txt

  connection of the database with this app in a traditional way, which is not optimal at all if there are multiple users query at once.
  The problem is every time a user retrieves data from the database, they need to run the query once, and so far the query is run directly in the source code, without any means of closing a query after being queried successfully, leaving potential loop holes.
 We gonna learn more about design pattern for database!

+ connection pool helps reduce the time connecting to database by REUSING previous connections.
+Pool limits the number of connections